 Connect.
 Invest.
 Grow.

-This scholarship has been established to honor the memory of James Law.
+This scholarship has been established to honor the memory of James and Anne Law.

 EmPowered Teaching Initiative seeks to improve education by increasing access to innovative technology and engaged teaching approaches.